Knives Out 2 first look headlines Netflix's 2022 movies preview

 The sequel sees Craig return as master detective Benoit Blanc, who tackles a new mystery in the sun-drenched environs of Greece.
 Craig is joined by Edward Norton, Janelle Monae, Kathryn Hahn, Dave Bautista, Kate Hudson, Leslie Odom Jr., Ethan Hawke, Jessica Henwick and Madelyn Cline.

 And that's just one of the many titles on Netflix's 2022 movies slate.
 The trailer also provides sneak peeks of a couple dozen movies.
-Here are eight that we're particularly excited about:
+Those included Ryan Gosling and Chris Evans' The Gray Man, Netflix's mega-blockbuster.
+Here are eight more that we're particularly excited about:

 The Adam Project: Free Guy director Shawn Levy reteams with Ryan Reynolds for a family adventure.
 Zoe Saldaña, Mark Ruffalo, Jennifer Garner also star.
 (March 11)